-I created this article in Bionic Reading format for neurodivergents or those who may benefit from a much faster way of reading, digesting and absorbing information.
+I created this article in Bionic Reading format, a way that allows anyone to skim read at a very fast speed and retain the info, (try reading the next paragraph super fast) it also helps neurodivergents or those who may benefit from a much faster way of reading, digesting and absorbing information.
 I used https://app.bionic-reading.com/ to convert the text for anyone wondering.

 Taurine and the other 21 amino acids.

 This article seeks to clarify and hopefully help rehabbers, rescuers and those interested in learning, and helping to rectify myths and misinformation.
-Disclaimer: in this article I am not telling you wether you should or should not provide taurine to any foxes in your care, you are free to do either way, however this article simply provides facts for you to make up your own mind about, and to make you aware that taurine is just one of 22 canine associated amino acids.
-That said, foxes do not ordinarily need to consume Taurine** - now before you lose your mind from that bamboozle, please read on and it will all make sense.
+Disclaimer: in this article I am not telling you whether you should or should not provide taurine to any foxes in your care, you are free to do either way, however this article simply provides facts for you to make up your own mind about, and to make you aware that taurine is just one of 22 canine associated amino acids.
+That said, foxes do not ordinarily need to consume Taurine in the diet** - now before you lose your mind from that bamboozle and fly off the handle, please read on and it will all make sense.

-Amino Acids - Foxes/Canines/Felines Foxes require 21 Amino Acids.
-10 of which are Essential (need to be consumed) and the rest are synthesised in the body, by the body.
+Amino Acids - Foxes/Canines/Felines Foxes, being canids, require 21 Amino Acids.
+10 of which are Essential (need to be consumed) and the rest are synthesised in the body, by the body (known as non-essential, as it not essential in the diet because the body makes them).
 The amino acid I will start with is Taurine, which is a non-essential amino acid in foxes, and the one I will focus most on since it is the one everyone talks about in the fox world and gets mostly wrong.
 Unlike other amino acids, Taurine is not made into proteins synthesised by the body, instead it remains as a free amino acid existing in many body tissues, including heart muscle, skeletal muscle, liver, retina of the eye, brain, nervous tissue, white and red blood cells, and mothers' milk and as a complex with bile salts excreted by the gallbladder.
 BUT, Taurine in canines/canids is a non-essential amino acid, which means it is not required in the diet because the body is able to synthesise its own within the body in the pancreas, providing there is sufficient methionine and cysteine.
-Felines (true carnivores) require Taurine in the diet, but Foxes are not felines or true carnivores, they are canines and omnivorous (despite being in the carnivora order of placental mammals).
-In fact, like wild wolves, foxes eat mostly plant matter in summer months when prey are less vulnerable and harder to catch seasonal fruits and plant matter is in abundance, and mostly flesh in winter months when prey is more vulnerable (sometimes known as prey vulnerability).
+Felines (true carnivores) require Taurine in the diet, but Foxes are not felines or true carnivores, they are canids and omnivorous (despite being in the carnivora order of placental mammals).
+In fact, wolves for example eat mostly plant matter in summer months when prey are less vulnerable and harder to catch and seasonal fruits and plant matter is in abundance, and mostly flesh in winter months when prey is more vulnerable (sometimes known as prey vulnerability).
 This of course depends on the local availability of both and varies slightly on location.
 For wolves, this comes from years of real world in-situ studies on wild wolves in their natural habitat by conservation teams including examining scat to determine actual diet versus perceived diet, behaviour, tracking collars, etc).
 Since foxes are not true carnivores, and although their diets are similar to small felines, (mostly based on size and environment) the amino acid requirement for foxes versus felines has a couple of slight differences between the two species (cats for example also require the essential amino acid citrulline conditionally, although ordinarily if they have sufficient argenine this is converted to citrulline so it only really become essential if the feline has an argenine deficiency).
 Similar could be said of canids (and foxes) if there is insufficient methionine and cysteine, resulting in a potential deficiency in taurine production under unusual circumstances.

 So what are all the amino acids that foxes / canines need?
 NON-ESSENTIAL AMINO ACIDS - are synthesised in the body, by the body, therefore they are not usually required in the diet**.
 Taurine is one of these amino acids.
 ESSENTIAL AMINO ACIDS - are those the body cannot synthesise and therefore need to be consumed in the diet.
 The confusion may have come by a misinterpretation/misunderstanding of the terms essential and non-essential by the layperson and social media or the internet perhaps.
 This in basic terms refers to whether they are essential to be consumed in the diet or not, it does not mean whether it is essential to the body itself as they are all required by the body, only that some are synthesised internally and others need to be consumed.
 So for canids (including foxes); Taurine does not usually need to be consumed, however, see below.